fullMoonShade/kabeer-studios/README.md

-## This is a project management software being built with Next.js and Django
+## This is a project management webapp being built with Next.js and Django

 To-do list